-As described in Management's Annual Report on Internal Control over Financial Reporting, management has excluded Applied Energy Group (AEG), APS Energy Services, Inc. (APS) and Energy and Power Solutions, Inc. (EPS) from its assessment of internal control over financial reporting as of December 31, 2011, because they were acquired by the Company in purchase business combinations during the third and fourth quarter of the year ended December 31, 2011.
-AEG's total assets and total revenues represented less than 4% and 2%, respectively, Ameresco Southwest's total assets and total revenues represented less than 8% and 4%, respectively, and the acquired businesses of EPS's total assets and total revenues represented less than 1% and 1%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2011.
+As described in Management's Annual Report on Internal Control over Financial Reporting, management has excluded, FAME Facility Software Solutions Inc. (FAME) from its assessment of internal control over financial reporting as of December 31,

+2012, because FAME was acquired by the Company in a purchase business combination during the third quarter of the year ended December 31, 2012.
+FAME's total assets and total revenues represented less than 1% and 1%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2012.